Simplify Your Workday: 9 Best Workflow Automation Apps

 • Agent builder – Create custom AI assistants by typing simple instructions.

-• Templates – Start quickly with prebuilt templates for sales, meetings, and support.
+• Templates – Start quickly with pre-built templates for sales, meetings, and support.

 • Triggers and conditions – Define actions that start when a certain event occurs.